PeiranHan/PeiranHan.github.io/content/news/INFORMS 2024/index.md

 ---
-title: Two first prize at INFORMS2024
+title: Two first prize at INFORMS 2024
 summary: Peiran Han has received 1st prize of RAS in INFORMS 2024

 date: '2024-10-22T00:00:00Z'